Humane's smartphone alternative AI Pin costs $699 and releases in 2024

 Other specs include a Qualcomm Snapdragon chip, an ultra-wide RGB camera and depth/motion sensors that allow the AI Pin “to see the world as you see it,” according to Humane AI.

-It also features a futuristic-looking charging case with a very glossy chrome finish that looks like it’s straight out of a sci-fi movie.
+It also features a futuristic-looking charging case with a glossy chrome finish that looks straight out of a sci-fi movie.
 The AI Pin is available in three colours: ‘Eclipse,’ ‘Equinox’ and ‘Lunar.’

 I’m all for weird tech gadgets, but I can’t see a real purpose for Humane’s AI Pin.
 It’s a fascinating gadget, but if it replicates tasks my smartphone can already perform, why would I want it in the first place?